jeongsang-ryu/2026ifac-roboracer/en/rules.md

 3. The submission must demonstrate the vehicle completing **more than two laps** on the track while **avoiding static or dynamic obstacles**.

-4. Due date is Oct.
-31th and submit to **uj7050@gmail.com**.

-5. Please adhere to the deadline.
+4. Please adhere to the deadline.

 ## 2.1 Vehicle Specifications
 **Vehicle Specifications** only allows vehicles that meet the following constraints: